 - Once opened, gate valves do not obstruct fluid flow hence minimum pressure flow.

 - Lead-free brass gate valves can be domestically used to control the flow of drinking water.

-- They can also be used as venting valve, and as a low vacuum system valve.
+- They can also be used as a venting valve, and as a low vacuum system valve.

 - Gate valves have dual flow directions; this means that it isn’t subject to flow in the medium’s direction.
-It is most suitable for pipelines where medium change direction of flow.
+It is most suitable for pipelines where the medium changes direction of flow.

 - The sealing performance is way better than a shut-off valve.
 This is because its opening and closing are more convenient than other valves.